This Sunday begins a new season in the Church. Each season has its own special colour, and the colour for this season is purple.

-He is telling the disciples that even when it seems like all is dark, do not be afraid.
+He tells the disciples that even when it seems like all is dark, do not be afraid.

 The Light is still with them.
+The Light never leaves.
 The Light is always with them.

 The man in the parable leaves his home on a journey.
 But a home is a place we come back to.
 What will happen to the home when Jesus the Light comes back?
 Can we even imagine how bright that will be?!